-- 1. Access the Family Management Page on page 2. - 2.
+- 1. Access the Family Management page. - 2.
 Depending on the type of family that you want to create, select Entity or Relationship.
 The list of families arranged in a hierarchy appears. - 3.
 Navigate to the family to which you want to add the new family.
 To add the new family at the root level, select Home. - 4.
-Select +.
+Select ...
 The Information section appears, displaying an empty form. - 5.
-As needed, enter the values in the available fields. - 6.
-Select .
-A new family is created.
+As needed, enter the values in the available fields.

-Note

-- The newly created family is excluded from the search index by default.
-To add the family to the search index, you must clear the Exclude check box for the family in the Search Configuration page. - The newly created family will be available for you in Family Management, whereas to access the family from other modules, you must log out and log in to APM.
-For other users who are being logged in to APM, the created family will be available only when they log in to the application again.
+Note: The newly created family is excluded from the search index by default.
+To add the family to the search index, you must clear the Exclude check box for the family in the Search Configuration page.